catalicu/BasicRTutorials/Tutorial1/README.md

 Test them on the variables you have created so far: Vector1, Vector2, this.is.a.variable.containing.log.values.for.vector1, list_data.
 Do they work like you predicted they would?
 Did you encounter anything surprising?
 If so, describe it and explain what happened.

 ## This is the end of the tutorial
 Good job!
-You have completed your first session in Bioinformatics.
+You have completed your first coding session in R.
-** Make sure you save your files to the cloud (they will be deleted from vlab once you log out!)
+** Make sure you save your files
-** You can also directly submit to Canvas if you have completed all the work.
 See you soon!

+## Review what you learned:
+How do you figure out what a function does?
+You got an error message: how do you know what it means?
+How do you become more proficient at coding?